mattermost/docs/source/administration/config-settings.md

 **Send Email Notifications** (`"SendEmailNotifications": false`)

-`true`: Enables sending of email notifications. “false”: Disables email notifications for developers who may want to skip email setup for faster development.
+`true`: Enables sending of email notifications. `false`: Disables email notifications for developers who may want to skip email setup for faster development.
 Setting this to true removes the **Preview Mode: Email notifications have not been configured** banner (requires logging out and logging back in after setting is changed)

 **Require Email Verification** (`"RequireEmailVerification": false`)

-`true`: Require email verification after account creation prior to allowing login; “false”: Users do not need to verify their email address prior to login.
+`true`: Require email verification after account creation prior to allowing login; `false`: Users do not need to verify their email address prior to login.
 Developers may set this field to false so skip sending verification emails for faster development.

 **Notification Display Name** (`"FeedbackName": ""`)